davecohoe/custom_prompts/ReadMe.md

 ## License

-[Insert your preferred license here]
+GNU General Public License (GPL v3)

 ## Acknowledgments

-Created in collaboration between [Your Name] and Claude AI as an exercise in reimagining the political possibilities of AI design.
+Created in collaboration between Dave Cohoe and Claude 3.7 as an exercise in reimagining the political possibilities of AI design.